 Why Use Lime Mortar and Lime Plaster?

 Before this century, building techniques were very different from those employed today.
 Traditional properties need to “breathe” to allow moisture inherent in solid walls to evaporate from the external walls.

 Lime mortar is a relatively soft mortar and is therefore able to withstand a certain amount of movement (without cracking) that comes with settlement and seasonal changes.

 Which Type of Lime Should I Use?

-Lime mortars and lime plasters made form traditional lime putty cure by evaporation before further strengthening by carbonation.
+Lime mortars and lime plasters made form traditional lime putty cure are rich, fatty and perfect for plasters and renders and for replicating historic mortar mixes.

 Natural Hydraulic Lime